Clement05/Notebook/README.md

 It is personal notes that might be useful for others.

+Config:
-Hardware: Raspberry Pi 2B OS Raspbian
+- Hardware: Raspberry Pi 2B
+- OS: Raspbian

 Agenda:
 - Create an API with FLASK/Gunicorn/Nginx